Dentist in South Orange NJ Discusses the Bacterial Infection Result, an Abscess

 Saving an abscessed tooth will begin by draining the infection.
 This relieves the pain but a root canal might still be necessary.
 If the abscess involves your gum tissue, you should rinse with warm salt water a few times a day.
 You may also need to take some antibiotics to eliminate the infection.

-If you have any form of a toothache or notice something unusual in your mouth, visit your dentist in South Orange, NJ right away.
-Even after the abscess drains, you will still want to visit the dentist to ensure that no further treatment is necessary.
+If you have any form of a toothache or notice something unusual in your mouth, visit our dentist in South Orange, NJ right away.
+Even after the abscess drains, you will still want to visit Dr. Mitchell-Douglas to ensure that no further treatment is necessary.
 If the situation is dealt with immediately, you have a much better chance of avoiding tooth loss and expensive procedures.